idoiaruiz/mcv-m5/code/models/README.md

 [Configuration file Std division from dataset](../config/tt100kNormalization.py) | [Configuration file ImageNet norm.](../config/tt100kImageNetNormalization.py)

 Once we have trained our VGG16 model with TT100K dataset we have use the correspondent weights with the BelgiumTSC dataset.
-Also we have trained from scratch VGG16 with BTSC dataset.
+Also we train from scratch VGG16 with BTSC dataset.

 | BelgiumTS dataset and VGG16 | Validation accuracy (%) |Test accuracy (%)|
 | ------------- | ------------- |----------------------|